Andrea Hlavackova grew in the famous beer city of Plzen in the Czech

 Her father played tennis and her older sister also played so when she was little she tagged along and used to play around.
 Although she took up the game herself when she was 6 she did not decide she wanted to make it her career until she was 16 or 17.

-She finished high school then followed in her sister's footsteps and started at law school in Plzen.
-She has completed two-and-a-half years of the five year course but she has put it on hold for the moment due to travelling such a lot.
+She finished high school then followed in her sister’s footsteps and started at law school in Plzen.
+She has completed two-and-a-half years of the five-year course but she has put it on hold for the moment due to traveling such a lot.

 2007 was her best year as she won four of her five doubles titles and one of her three singles titles in that one year.
-Her first ITF doubles title was won on October 19th 2003 with fellow Czech Tereza Szafnerova and her first and only ITF singles titles was won in 2006 in Tenerife.
+Her first ITF doubles title was won on October 19th, 2003 with fellow Czech Tereza Szafnerova, and her first and only ITF singles titles were won in 2006 in Tenerife.